jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Publish Artifact to CloudBees Flow
+## Publish Artifact to CloudBees CD

 This integration allows you to publish the artifact for your application
-to CloudBees Flow.
+to CloudBees CD.
 The Artifact will be generated as part of your
 Jenkins CI build.

 This build action takes the following parameters:

--   Configuration: Name of the CloudBees Flow configuration
+-   Configuration: Name of the CloudBees CD configuration

--   Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+-   Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

 -   Artifact Path: Location or path for the artifact files to be
-    published to CloudBees Flow.
+    published to CloudBees CD.
 For
     e.g., MyProject/\*\*/\*-$BUILD\_NUMBER.war

 -   Artifact Name: Name of the application artifact using the format